-- In Pokémon, Dawn had to choose between Kenny, her childhood friend, and Ash, with whom she had been traveling for a long time.
+- In Pokémon the Series: Diamond and Pearl, Dawn had to choose between Kenny, her childhood friend, and Ash, with whom she had been traveling for a long time.
 Guess whom she chose?

 - Balto: Aleu gets this question posed to her by her Spirit Guide, Muru.
 She can continue on and find out who she really is, or return home to her family and old life.
 This one gets bonus points for being posed in song.

-- In The Dark Knight, The Joker offers Batman a choice between saving Harvey and saving the girl; likewise, he offers both a passenger-ship and a ship full of prisoners the choice of blowing up the other ship in order to save themselves.
+- The Dark Knight: The Joker offers Batman a choice between saving Harvey and saving Rachel (and lies about each other's location just to further fuck with Batman); likewise, he offers both a passenger-ship and a ship full of prisoners the choice of blowing up the other ship in order to save themselves.
 Also an example of the Sadistic Choice.